 Choosing an Online Business Analytics Program

-Though an online MBA or MSBA is usually less expensive than a campus degree, you still want a solid ROI.
+Though an online MBA or masters of science in business administration (MSBA) could be comparable fiscally to an on-campus degree, you may still want a solid ROI.
 Along with a university’s overall reputation, the time commitment, and the cost, here are a few other things to consider when choosing a distance learning program:

 - Will an online master’s degree in business analytics advance my career?
-Does it prepare you for industry certifications (e.g. SAS)?
+Does it prepare you for industry certifications?
 Does it allow you to apply for executive-level jobs?
 Will you bump you to a higher pay scale?

 - How do the analytics courses apply to my current work?
-Strong degrees will find ways to blend your “on-the-ground” experiences with your online coursework (e.g. team-based challenges).
+Strong degrees will find ways to blend your “on-the-ground” experiences with your online coursework.
 You want to be solving business problems, not just playing with numbers.

 - What kinds of business analysis projects do online students work on?
 Use LinkedIn profiles to explore the websites of alumni.
 Find their GitHub code.
 At the end of the degree, you should have measurable assets to show employers.